actual-deuteragonist/PyQR/README.md

 # PYQR: shorten links and generate QR codes using Python !

----

-### This short script makes it easy to generate shorte links and QR codes for all your URLs
+### This short script makes it easy to generate short links and QR codes for all your URLs.

 ### Prerequisites:

 #### 1) Install dependencies:

--

 - pyshorteners

 - qrcode

-  You can install are the required python packages using the command below:
+  You can install  the required python packages using the command below:

 ```python
 pip install -r requirements.txt
 ```

----